edubruell/tidyllm/README.md

 ### JSON Mode Improvements

-In version 0.1.1, JSON mode is now more widely supported across all API functions, allowing for structured outputs when APIs support them.
+Since version 0.1.1, JSON mode is now more widely supported across all API functions, allowing for structured outputs when APIs support them.
 The `.json` argument is now passed only to API functions, specifying how the API should respond, it is not needed anymore in `last_reply()`.

 Additionally, the behavior of the reply functions has changed.
 They now automatically handle JSON replies by parsing them into structured data and falling back to raw text in case of errors.
 You can still force raw text replies even for JSON output using the `.raw` argument.